dired-ufla/coursestats/README.md

 ## Releases

+- v3.0: in this version, there are new CSV generators.
 - v2.9: in this version, there are columns for course fullname and professors.
 - v2.8: in this version, users may see a list of created, used or non-used courses.
 - v2.7.1: in this version, the course module updates are taken into account.